-Your miter saw has been engineered and manufactured to RIDGID's high standard for dependability, ease of operation, and operator safety.
+Your miter saw has been engineered and manufactured to our high standard for dependability, ease of operation, and operator safety.
 When properly cared for, it will give you years of rugged, trouble-free performance.

-To reduce the risk of injury, the user must read and understand the operator's manual before using this product.
+WARNING: To reduce the risk of injury, the user must read and understand the operator's manual before using this product.

-Thank you for buying a RIDGID® product.
+Thank you for your purchase.